Status: Most Endangered Places

 Year Listed: 2017

 Valley, Washington’s “Little White Schoolhouse,” as it is known by locals, was built in 1916 as an annex for the original 1905 schoolhouse on the property.
 A brick schoolhouse was built in 1917 and expanded in 1926, but of the three historic buildings, only the annex remains.
 The schoolhouse served the school district in a variety of capacities through the years, but is currently vacant.
-District officials nonetheless hope to see it preserved and have offered to shift funds allocated for demolition toward relocating the building to a new site, provided there is a viable community plan for its rehabilitation and future management.
+District officials nonetheless hope to see it preserved as does the Valley Historical Society, which is making plans for relocating the building to a new site where its preservation and restoration for the community will continue.